 Knowledge Base

-CodeTwo placeholders vs Azure AD attributes vs Microsoft 365 user properties
+CodeTwo placeholders vs Entra ID (Azure AD) attributes vs Microsoft 365 user properties

 Problem:

-You cannot find an attribute in Microsoft 365 or Azure Active Directory that corresponds to a placeholder used in the template editor of CodeTwo Email Signatures for Office 365.
+You cannot find an attribute in Microsoft 365 or Microsoft Entra ID (Azure Active Directory) that corresponds to a placeholder used in the template editor of CodeTwo Email Signatures 365.

 Solution: